grodansparadis/vscp-ux/README.md

 or other folder set in <b>&lt;webrootpath&gt;...&lt;/webrootpath&gt;</b> directive under the
 <b>&lt;websrver&gt;</b> tag in the vscpd.conf file of the VSCP daemon.

-If you just want the VSCP websocket javascript code you find it in the lib folder as <b>vscpwslib.js</b>  You should probably compress this javascript file for a production system.
-There are plenty of them around
+If you just want the VSCP websocket javascript code you find it in the 'js' folder as <b>vscp.js</b>.
-<a href="http://javascriptcompressor.com">this</a> is one of them.
+You should probably compress this javascript file for a production system.
+There are plenty of them around <a href="http://javascriptcompressor.com">this</a> is one of them.

-<h4>testing</h4>
+<h4>Testing</h4>

 VSCP websocket test code is in the subfolder testws the index.html file in the route will take you to it and give some further instructions.
 The folder contains a few demos on how to use the VSCP widgets and demonstrates the SCP daemon websocket interface.

 In the configuration file this is set as